saranatour1/convex-panel/README.md

    - Check that you've passed the `convex` prop to the ConvexPanel component.

 3. **Styling issues or unstyled panel**:
-   - Make sure you've imported the CSS file as described in the "Styling Options" section:
+   - Make sure you've imported the CSS file as described in the "Styling" section:
      ```jsx
      import 'convex-panel/styles/convex-panel.css';
      ```
    - If you're using a framework that requires special handling for CSS imports (like Next.js with CSS modules), you may need to adjust how you import the styles.
-   - If you're using Tailwind CSS and the panel still doesn't look right:
-     - Check that your Tailwind configuration is properly set up
-     - Make sure your Tailwind CSS is being applied to the entire application
-     - Try adding the following to your tailwind.config.js to ensure Tailwind processes the panel's classes:
-       ```js
-       module.exports = {
-         content: [
-           // ... your existing content paths
-           './node_modules/convex-panel/**/*.{js,ts,jsx,tsx}',
-         ],
-         // ... rest of your config
-       };
-       ```

 4. **Missing Convex logo or 400 Bad Request error**:
    - The component uses Next.js Image component to display the Convex logo